jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/calibration/Si.rst

 The Si arms on the patient side (PSM and ECM) use relative encoders and digital potentiometers.
 The digital potentiometers are absolute position sensors.
-They can be used to preload the encoders so these can report absolute positions.
+They can be used to preload the encoders, so these can report absolute positions.
 The dVRK implementation relies on the fact that there is a limited number of possible values for the digital potentiometers (4096) so we can create a lookup table to associate an